 Is shaving your legs “self-care”?

-So, this weekend I tackled the forest that had appeared on my legs over the past few weeks.
+So, this weekend I tackled the forest that had appeared on my legs over the past few weeks but is this self-care.
 I know speaking to many friends and clients, winter can be a time when hair removal becomes less of a priority.
 Part of me feels, well no-one can see so why bother?
 We have enough on our plate to start thinking about being beautifully groomed as well.
 There seems a crazy pressure to have perfectly shiny, tanned, hairless legs and it feels like a big old faff!

 However, I did tackle my legs this weekend as it’s time to get the 3/4 length running leggings out as I’m just getting too hot in my winter layer.
 Rather than feeling like a faff, having nice smooth legs actually made me feel better.
 It made me think who was I doing or not doing this for?